grumpycoders/pcsx-redux/docs/lua.md

 ).
 Some usage examples can be seen in [the CRT-Lottes shader configuration page](https://github.com/grumpycoders/pcsx-redux/blob/eadd59e764d526636d900fada6f3dd0057035690/src/gui/shaders/crt-lottes.cc#L141-L146).

 ### Luv
-For network access and interaction, PCSX-Redux uses [libuv](https://libuv.org/) internally, and is exposed to the Lua API through [Luv](https://github.com/luvit/luv)
+For network access and interaction, PCSX-Redux uses [libuv](https://libuv.org/) internally, and is exposed to the Lua API through [Luv](https://github.com/luvit/luv), tho its loop is tied to the main thread one, meaning it'll run only once per frame.
+There is another layer of network API available through the File API, which is more convenient and faster for simple tasks.

 ### Zlib
 The Zlib C-API is exposed through [FFI bindings](https://github.com/luapower/zlib).
+There is another layer of Zlib API available through the File API, which is more convenient and faster for simple tasks.

 ### FFI-Reflect
 The [FFI-Reflect](https://github.com/corsix/ffi-reflect) library is loaded globally as the `reflect` symbol.
 It's able to generate reflection objects for the LuaJIT FFI module.

 ### PPrint
 The [PPrint](https://github.com/jagt/pprint.lua) library is loaded globally as the `pprint` symbol.
 It's a more powerful `print` function than the one provided by Lua, and can be used to print tables in a more readable way.

+### Lua-Protobuf
+The [Lua-Protobuf](https://github.com/starwing/lua-protobuf) library is available, but not loaded by default.
+All of its documented API should be usable straight with no additional work.
+It has been slightly modified, but nothing that should be visible to the user.
+There is some limited glue between its API and PCSX's.

 ### PCSX-Redux